Body Dreams

 Questions to reflect on

 Is it running (escape), screaming (expression), fighting (defense), or slow motion (throttled capacity)?
 Each names a specific ability that's been taken offline.
-The dream is precise about which one.

 Each blocked function = a specific capacity